michaelcychan-org/medapp-example/README.md

 ## Hi,

-The project is built using Coauthor to validate check runs
+The project is built using Coauthor to validate check runs. some more update

 - [x] Uses cucumber swift for writing tests
 - [x] To add new tests we must update the .feature files